Hearen/HadoopInitializer/README.md

 Support
 -------
+This part will cover the enclosed assistant scripts in tools, basic hadoop commands, cgroup configuration and usage,  stress used to control the CPU utilization, some useful Linux commands and the benchmarks used widely.

 #### tools
 There are lots of issues that might occur during the configuration, so there are some convenient tools that might be helpful when encountering some problems.